 Studies suggest that a significant minority of children in Europe, between 10 % and 20 %, are sexually assaulted during their childhood.
 This phenomenon is not decreasing and certain forms of sexual violence (like child pornography) are becoming a matter of growing concern.
 Fighting these crimes is very difficult.
 Children are vulnerable, and often ashamed and afraid to report any incidents.
 The Internet makes it easier to “groom” children (solicit children online for sexual purposes) or to produce and distribute child pornography.
 Children portrayed in pornography are getting younger and the images are becoming more graphic and more violent.
 Organised crime can make a considerable profit from it with little risk.

 The Global Alliance against Child Sexual Abuse Online aims to unite efforts around the world to more effectively combat online sexual crimes against children.
-It gathers 50 countries, which committed to pursue concrete actions to enhance victims protect, identify and prosecute offenders, raise awareness and reduce the availability of child pornography online and the re-victimization of children (read more).
+It gathers 54 countries, which committed to pursue concrete actions to enhance victim protection, identify and prosecute offenders, raise awareness, and reduce the availability of child pornography online and the re-victimization of children (read more).

 The Commission promotes specialist police unit operations that aim at identifying child pornography sites and networks and the children in the images, including prosecuting those responsible.
 A Europol-based platform for Internet-related offences mainly deals with child abuse content.
 The Commission also supports the INHOPE network of NGO-run hotlines in EU States that collects reports on child abuse websites so that they could be removed and investigated (Safer Internet Programme).